ccammack/ccammack.com/content/posts/back-up-zfs-to-a-removable-drive-using-zxfer/index.md

 {{< /highlight >}}

 The entire host file system can also be compared to the backup using **diff -qr**.
-Doing this shows that several directories are not in the snapshot set and that one of the log files has changed since the last backup.
+In this example, doing this confirms that several directories are correctly excluded from the snapshot set and that one of the log files has changed since the last backup.

 {{< highlight txt >}}
 # diff -qr / /tmp/zroot